-Within two years of license issuance, the Licensee shall develop an aquatic macroinvertebrate monitoring plan in consultation with USFS, CDFG, USFWS, and the State Water Board.
-The Licensee shall submit the Plan to the Deputy Director for approval.
+Within two years of license issuance, the Licensee shall develop an aquatic macroinvertebrate monitoring plan in consultation with USFS, CDFW, USFWS, and the State Water Board.
+The Licensee shall provide the Deputy Director with any comments provided by the agencies during the consultation process.
+The Licensee shall submit the plan to the Deputy Director for review and approval after agency consultation.
+The Licensee shall provide the Deputy Director with at least 90 days to review and approve the plan prior to submittal to the Commission, if applicable.
 The Deputy Director may require modifications as part of the approval.
-The Licensee shall implement the Plan upon receiving all necessary regulatory approvals.
+The Licensee shall file the Deputy Director's approval, together with any required plan modifications, with the Commission.